Stoja: Success (2000–2006)

-Acclaimed Success (2008-2015)
+Acclaimed Success (2008–2015)

-In 2008, she released her most acclaimed album Do gole kože (To the bare skin) by the Grand Production Company.
-The title song and track "Kučka" stood out from this album, for which Stoja released attractive videos.
-The ninth studio album appeared on the market already the following year under the title "Naj, naj".
-The most popular songs from that album are "Are you for sex", "Zamalo", "Jača nego pre", "Naj, naj", "Potopicu ovaj splav" and her most famous song, a duet with Dejan Matić "Muzika" (Music), which has over 21 million views on Grand Productions YouTube channel.
+In 2008, she released her most acclaimed album Do gole kože (To The Bare Skin) by the Grand Production label.
+The title song and track "Kučka" (Bi**h) stood out from this album, for which Stoja released attractive videos.
+The ninth studio album appeared on the market already the following year under the title "Naj, naj" (denotes something the best).
+The most popular songs from that album are "Da li si za seks" (Are You For Sex), "Zamalo" (For a Bit), "Jača nego pre" (Stronger Than Before), "Naj, naj", "Potopiću ovaj splav" (I'll Sink This Raft) and her most famous song, a duet with Dejan Matić "Muzika" (Music), which has over 24 million views on Grand Productions YouTube channel as of June 2026.

 The song "Revolucija" (Revolution) and its music video were both released in October 2010.
 The video caused some stir in the media because it featured Stoja bathing in a bathtub full of peppers.

 Her tenth studio album entitled Nije da nije (It's Not That It's Not) was released on 6 May 2013 by the Bosnia-based label BN Music, marking the first time in 15 years that Stoja has released an album with a production company other than Grand Production.

 Following the release of Nije da nije, Stoja began releasing non-album singles including "Bela ciganka", "Ola ola", "Takvog dečka hoću ja", "Lila lila", and "Ti brate imaš sve".
-Her song "Bela ciganka" (White Gypsy) which was published on her YouTube channel, became an international success with over 100 million views as of 2024, making in one of the most viewed videos on Balkan.
+Her song "Bela ciganka" (White Gypsy) which was published on her YouTube channel, became an international success with over 100 million views as of 2024, 2025 and 2026, making it one of the most viewed videos at the Balkans.

-Album Bela ciganka was released in 2015; it includes old hits, as well as new such as "Kao ovde nigde nije" (first song, displayed on cover).
-Two singles were released the next year: "Ponovo" and "Ko preživi neka priča".
-BN Music published her single "Lila, Lila" in February 2015.
+Album Bela ciganka was released in 2015; it includes old hits, as well as new such as "Kao ovde nigde nije" (It's Nowhere Like Here) — first song, displayed at cover.
+Two singles were released the next year: "Ponovo" (Again) and "Ko preživi neka priča" (Let Talk A One Who Survives).
+BN Music published her single "Lila, lila" in February 2015.
 Stoja hired a proven good team of collaborators for this song as well, so success was not lacking.
-The track has so far been viewed more than 10 million times on YouTube.
+The track has so far been viewed more than 20 million times on YouTube as of June 2026.

 In October of the same year, she presented the single "Kao ovde nigde nije", which became one of the most requested songs at performances abroad.
 Tours all over Europe followed, and she organized a big concert for her listeners in Sofia, Bulgaria, which was attended by more than 18,000 people.